webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

 = ? =
+* [TWEAK] Change MB WAY timeout from 5 to 4 minutes (which is the true interval set by SIBS)
-* [TWEAK] Change default webservices timeout to 15 seconds instead of 30
+* [DEV] Change default webservices timeout to 15 seconds instead of 30
+* [DEV] Check order object before saving Multibanco details on the classic checkout

 = 9.6.0 - 2024-10-08 =
 * [FIX] Load text domain at the right time to avoid PHP notices on WordPress 6.7 and above